google/WebFundamentals/src/content/en/updates/2018/06/webar-chacmool.md

 {# wf_featured_snippet: Chacmool, an educational web demo, shows how easily web based AR can build an engaging experience. #}
 {# wf_blink_components: Blink>WebVR #}

-# WebAR-Chacmool: Ancient artifacts at Your Fingertips {: .page-title }
+# WebAR-Chacmool: Ancient artifacts at your fingertips {: .page-title }

-{% include "web/_shared/contributors/chriswilson.html" %}

 When preparing for Google I/O, we wanted to highlight the exciting possibilities of augmented reality (AR) on the web.
 Chacmool is an educational web experience